M-J-Bauer/MIDI-Sound-Synthesizer-on-PIC32MX/README.md

     .
 Filter frequency control by Expression (CC2), Ampld Env, Mod'n (CC1) or LFO .
 Reverberation effect

-Note, in particular, that the "GUI" (front-panel GLCD module & push-buttons) is optional.
+Note, in particular, that the "GUI" (front-panel LCD module & push-buttons) is optional.
 The synth may be operated using the CLI
 (PC terminal) alone, allowing simplified construction.

 For details of the project, please visit the author's web page: http://www.mjbauer.biz/Build_the_REMI_synth.htm